What is ScrollOut?

 The general flow is:

-• Decorate your targets with data-scroll attribute
+- Decorate your targets with

-• Call ScrollOut() from JavaScript
+attribute - Call ScrollOut() from JavaScript

-• Each data-scroll is set to in or out when it comes in or goes out of view
+is set to in or out when it comes in or goes out of view - As the element scrolls, it flips in and out

-• Enable cssProps in the configuration to add live CSS Variables
+in the configuration to add live CSS Variables - Animate those elements with CSS or JavaScript!

 Getting Started